agbrs/agb/book/src/pong/03_sprites.md

 The GBA renders to the screen one pixel at a time a line at a time from left to right.
 After it has finished rendering to each pixel of the screen, it briefly pauses rendering before starting again.
 This period of no drawing is called the 'vertical blanking interval' which is shortened to `vblank`.
-There is also a 'horizontal blanking interval', but that is outside of the scope of this book.
+There is also a 'horizontal blanking interval', but that is outside of the scope of this tutorial.

 The `frame.commit()` method automatically waits for this `vblank` state before rendering your sprites to avoid moving a sprite during the rendering which could cause tearing of your objects[^hblank].